-9 Top Tips For Starting A Plant Based Diet
+9 Top Tips For Starting A Vegan Diet

 As a vegetarian I cut meat out of my diet many many years ago – in fact I haven’t eaten meat or fish for nearly 22 years.
 Yikes!
 Being vegetarian works for me, but I have noticed that my healthy eating has slipped lately – I’ve been reaching more and more for biscuits and chocolate and eating toast or cereal instead of meals because it is easier and quicker.

 Over the last few months I’ve been tired, stressed and have fallen ill easily.
 I know that if I overhaul my diet just a little it would help make me feel better.
 I’m not bothered about losing weight (although losing a couple of pounds would be a bonus) I just want to exercise more, tone up and eat better.

 I’d seen something online over the last couple of years about Veganuary – adopting a vegan diet for January and I thought this was an ideal opportunity to kick start a healthier lifestyle.
 I don’t want to be a vegan long term, but opting to stick to a vegan diet for a month gives me the reason to turn down the biscuits and chocolate and look to healthier options.
 I’m also quite interested to see if removing dairy from my diet has any positive affect – I eat a LOT of dairy usually.

 So, I’m four days in and I thought I would share my top ten tips on starting a plant based diet, based on my experience so far.
 You may be wanting to approach the lifestyle permanently or just short term like me but the tips remain the same.

 It is important that you know where to get your nutrients from.
 What foods have the most iron and what foods you are going to get protein from.
 As a vegetarian I get most of my protein from dairy and meat substitutes like Quorn so I’ve needed to look at alternative sources.
 A vegan diet can be healthy, but only if you do it right.